harlov-va/pink/Readme.md

 ## Description

 It is a project of one my client.
 We have created the adaptive and responsive site.
 In addition, we have turned on a support of retina.
+Just resize your browser and you will see everything.

 ### The main features: